 The paper continues recent developments on necessary optimality conditions for controlled sweeping processes.
 The {\em sweeping dynamics} was originally described by Jean-Jacques Moreau \cite{moreau} in the form

 where $N(x;C)$ stands for the normal cone of convex analysis defined by

 for the continuously moving convex set $C=C(t)$ at the point $x=x(t)$.
 Moreau's sweeping process \eqref{SP} and its modifications have been developed in dynamical system theory with many applications to various areas of mechanics, economics, traffic equilibria, robotics, etc.; see, e.g., \cite{bt,CT,HB,KMM,ve} with the references therein.
 However, optimization and control problems for sweeping processes were formulated much later.
 A primal reason for this situation is that the Cauchy problem in \eqref{SP} has a {\em unique} solution as shown in \cite{moreau} (see also the survey in \cite{CT,KMM} for subsequent developments), and so there is nothing to optimize.
+This is very different from the standard setting of control systems governed by ODE and Lipschitzian differential inclusions as in \cite{pont} and \cite{cl,m-book,v}.
 First optimal control problems for sweeping processes were formulated with controls functions acting in additive perturbations as in \cite{et}.
 Nevertheless, necessary optimality conditions for controlled sweeping processes were first established only in \cite{chhm1} (see also \cite{chhm3}) for a new class of problems with control functions acting in the moving set formalized as $C(t)=C(u(t))$ on $[0,T]$.
 Another type of controlled sweeping processes was introduced in \cite{bk}, with deriving necessary optimality conditions, where control functions entered a linear ODE system adjacent to the sweeping dynamics.
 The recent years have witnessed a rapidly growing interest to the derivation of necessary optimality conditions for various types of controlled sweeping processes with their broad applications to practical models; see, e.g., \cite{ao,ac,cm2,cm3,cg,chhm1,chhm3,cmn1,cmn,hm,pfs,mn,zeidan} and the references therein.

 This paper addresses a general class of optimal control problems governed by a perturbed sweeping process over controlled polyhedral sets.
 Namely, we consider the optimal control problem $(P)$ described as follows: minimize